perama-v/GAMB/README.md

 publishHash(string TOPIC, string HASH)
 ```
 Where:
-- `TOPIC` an identifier unique to a data type, such as a partcicular database or index (such as
+- `TOPIC` string identifier unique to a data type, such as a partcicular database or index (such as
 "my-special-index").
-- `HASH` an Interplanetary File System (IPFS) CID representing the identifier for a manifest file.
+- `HASH` a string representing the Interplanetary File System (IPFS) CID of a manifest file.
 Any CID version MAY be used.

 The `publishHash` method MUST emit an event with the following signature: